AviatrixSystems/Docs/HowTos/tgw_approval.rst

 |tgw_vpn_different_domains|

-In the second example, the TGW VPN2 link 10.9.0.0/24 that is in a different domain and does not require approval is propagated to the Spoke TGW route table, while TGW VPN1 link 10.1.0.0/24 is statically programmed to Spoke TGW route table after approval is initiated by the customer.
+In the second example, TGW VPN2 link 10.9.0.0/24 is in a different domain and does not require approval.
+Its route  is propagated to the Spoke TGW route table, while TGW VPN1 link 10.1.0.0/24 is statically programmed to Spoke TGW route table after approval is initiated by the customer.

-Note in the second example, if TGW VPN2 link has the same network CIDR 10.1.0.0/24, this CIDR will be propagated first and TGW VPN1 approval request will be rejected and the CIDR 10.1.0.0/24 from TGW VPN1 remains in the approval pending list.
+Note in the second example, if TGW VPN2 link advertises the same network CIDR 10.1.0.0/24, this CIDR will be propagated first and TGW VPN1 approval request will be rejected and the CIDR 10.1.0.0/24 from
+TGW VPN1 remains in the approval pending list.

 .. |tgw_approval| image:: tgw_overview_media/tgw_approval.png
    :scale: 30%